ShijianXu/awesome-ECG/README.md

-# awesome-ECG/Temperal Signals
+# awesome-ECG/Time Series
-A list of ECG/temperal signals related papers and implementations.
+A list of ECG/time series related papers and implementations.
 (Or anything I think it is relevant)

 ### Papers